shelleyolivia/learn-tutorials/figment-learn/new-pathways/solana/solana-00-setup.md

 ---------------------------

-## Set your key
+## Key in the ignition

 Create an `.env.local` file at the root of the directory.
-Copy and paste the contents of the existing `.env.example` into the new file and save it to disk (alternatively, you can rename `.env.example` ).
+Copy and paste the contents of the existing `.env.example` into the new file and save it to disk (alternatively, you can rename `.env.example`).

 The value for `DATAHUB_SOLANA_API_KEY` can be found on the [DataHub Services Dashboard](https://datahub.figment.io/services/solana).
 Click on the Solana icon in the list of available protocols and then copy your key as shown below.
 You can now paste your personal API key into `.env.local` .
 This will authenticate you and enable you to make JSON-RPC requests to the Solana cluster via DataHub.